 Cereus salm-dyckianus, Cereus scheeri, Echinocereus rischeri, Echinocereus salmianus

 Echinocereus scheeri is a cactus with green, spiny, prostrate or ascending, cylindrical stems, up to 28 inches (70 cm) long and up to 1.6 inches (4 cm) in diameter.
-Flowers are red, purple, scarlet, pink or salmon-orange, trumpet-shaped, up 5 inches (12.5 cm) cm long and up to 3 inches (7.5 cm) in diameter, borne on the sides of the stems from sharply pointed buds.
+Flowers are red, purple, scarlet, pink or salmon-orange, trumpet-shaped, up to 5 inches (12.5 cm) long and up to 3 inches (7.5 cm) in diameter, borne on the sides of the stems from sharply pointed buds.
 Flowers can last for a week or more and remain open at night, closing somewhat during the hottest part of the day.
 The fruit are ovoid, bright green with white pulp and up to 0.8 inch (2 cm) long.

 How to Grow and Care